leechee/Echoes-of-the-Unknown/README.md

 [worker.py](worker.py) is the background service which listens for jobs and generates state-wise bar plots of UFO sightings over a given date range.

 ## Data Input
-The UFO Sightings dataset is sourced from the [National UFO Reporting Center (NUFORC)](https://nuforc.org) and compiled by Sigmond Axel.
-It is hosted on [Kaggle](https://www.kaggle.com/datasets/NUFORC/ufo-sightings/data) and contains over 80,000 records of reported UFO sightings spanning the last century.
+The dataset used is compiled by the National UFO Reporting Center (NUFORC) and was collected and published on Kaggle by Sigmond Axel.
+It contains over 80,000 reports spanning the past century.

-Each row includes:
+Each record includes:
-- The datetime of the sighting
+- Date and time of the sighting
-- The city, state, and country
+- City, state, and country
-- The shape of the UFO
+- Shape of the UFO
-- Duration in seconds and textual format
+- Duration in seconds and text format
 - Latitude and longitude
-- Comments provided by witnesses
+- Witness comments

+The dataset is stored in data/ufodata.csv and is loaded into the Redis database through the /data API endpoint.

 We store the CSV as `data/ufodata.csv`, and load it using the `/data` route.